-In contradistinction to EI_c^p -dialogues (for which we have Theorem 3.1), preliminary EI° -dialogues can therefore not be complete for intuitionistic propositional logic.
-There are, however, EI° -winning strategies for both $a \rightarrow ((a \rightarrow (b \land c)) \rightarrow (b \land c))$ and $(b \land c) \rightarrow b$.
+Therefore, in contradistinction to $EI_c^p$ -dialogues (for which we have Theorem 3.2), preliminary $EI^\circ$ -dialogues cannot be complete for intuitionistic propositional logic.
+There are, however, $EI^\circ$ -winning strategies for both $a \to ((a \to (b \land c)) \to (b \land c))$ and $(b \land c) \to b$ .
 What would be needed is a means to concatenate these two winning strategies.
-Since such a concatenation corresponds to the cut rule in the sequent calculus, we will also speak of 'cut'.
-In order to achieve completeness of the dialogical implications-asrules framework for intuitionistic propositional logic we have to add a form of cut to our preliminary EI° -dialogues.
-We first define an argumentation form for cut, extend our definition of moves by adding cut moves, and adjust our definition of preliminary EI° -dialogues accordingly, yielding the final definition of EI° -dialogues.
-The implications-asrules approach as such is independent of the presence of cut.
-However, cut moves have to be allowed if not only a fragment of intuitionistic (propositional) logic is to be captured.
+Since such a concatenation corresponds to the cut rule in the sequent calculus, we will also speak of cut.
+In order to achieve completeness of the dialogical implications-as-rules framework for intuitionistic propositional logic, we have to add a form of cut to our preliminary EI°-dialogues.
+We first define an argumentation form for cut, extend our definition of moves by adding cut moves, and adjust our definition of preliminary EI°-dialogues accordingly, yielding the final definition of EI°-dialogues.
+The implications-as-rules approach as such is independent of the presence of cut.
+However, cut moves have to be allowed if more than a fragment of intuitionistic (propositional) logic is to be captured.

-Definition 4.4 We define an argumentation form AF(Cut) such that any expression e (i.e., question, symbolic attack or formula) stated by O can be followed by a move PA, which in turn can be followed by the move OA:
+Definition 4.24 We define an argumentation form AF(Cut) such that any expression e (i.e., question, symbolic attack or formula) stated by O can be followed by a move PA, which in turn can be followed by the move OA: